Who can apply for a Service Connection/Service Disconnection/Meter Installation?

-The Infrastructure Charge is a contribution by new development, or re-development if service size is increasing, towards the costs of providing major water and sewer infrastructure needed to support community growth.
+The Infrastructure Charge is a contribution by new development, or re-development if service size is increasing, towards the costs of providing major water and wastewater infrastructure needed to support community growth.
 Learn more about Infrastructure Charges here.

 What is a County Cost Recovery Fee?